WheatVIVO/adminapp/README.md

 - Edit preference order of sources for selection of stable URIs and/or selection from among conflicting data
 - Manually specify stable URIs or stable URI creation rules
 - Run interactive test merges for viewing in the staging Wheat VIVO
-- Publish jdata from the staging Wheat VIVO to the public Wheat VIVO
+- Publish data from the staging Wheat VIVO to the public Wheat VIVO